 Although the amount patients are at risk for in the coverage gap has been lowered in recent years, higher out-of-pocket costs during this time period can lead to patients struggling to afford their medications and ultimately to non-adherence or switching to alternative prescriptions.
 In fact, data show that 70% of patients do not fill a script when they have to pay more than $250.
-The good news is that manufacturers and brands can assist patients who are experiencing coverage challenges through cost transparency tools, innovative prescription assistance programs, and more tailored outreach and messaging.
+The good news is that manufacturers and brands can assist patients who are experiencing coverage challenges through cost transparency tools, innovative copay assistance programs, and more tailored outreach and messaging.

 Solution 1: Cost Transparency Tools

 Patients are often first exposed to the price of a medication at the pharmacy counter, where they may be surprised about the price of their medication and feel limited in what options they have.
 A real-time benefit check tool enables patients to learn about their cost options in real-time before they visit the pharmacy.